-Our caring dentist at Cornerstone Dental
+Our caring dentists at Cornerstone Dental

-understands that tooth loss can affect the health, appearance, and function of your smile, as well as your self-confidence.
+understand that tooth loss can affect the health, appearance, and function of your smile, as well as your self-confidence.
 We are pleased to provide dental implants to replace missing teeth and restore your smile to its full potential.
 A dental implant is a tooth replacement option that permanently replaces both the root and crown of the missing tooth.

 The implant restoration is then fixed to the top of this to replace the crown of the tooth, or the part that is visible above the gums.
 Based on your personal dental needs, the implant restoration may be a dental crown, a bridge, or a complete or partial denture.

 Once completed, a dental implant can greatly enhance your smile.
 Because the implant replaces the entire tooth, it looks, feels, and functions just like your natural tooth.
 With proper dental care, your implant can last a lifetime.